 Privacy Policy

-source ↗- •Coinbase collects information you provide, information gathered automatically, and information from affiliates and third parties.
+- •It collects information you provide, information collected automatically, and information obtained from affiliates and third parties, with listed uses including contract performance, legal compliance, and legitimate interests.

-- •Coinbase may transfer personal information internationally, including to the United States, and uses mechanisms such as Standard Contractual Clauses and Data Privacy Frameworks.
+- •Coinbase may transfer personal data internationally to countries including the US and others, using mechanisms like Standard Contractual Clauses and, for some transfers, the EU-U.S., UK, and Swiss Data Privacy Frameworks.